WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-06-21-deploy-every-pull-request-into-dedicated-namespace-in-kubernetes.md

 ## Further Improvements

 As you can see, this demo uses a very simple pull request deployment and only uses the Helm package for the microservice.
-This microservice has no connection to a queue service or a database.
-You have to consider how much the PR deployment in your project needs.
+This microservice has no connection to a queue or a database.
+You have to consider how many connections or dependencies the PR deployment in your project needs.

-In case you want a full application with queue and database, then add them in the PR deployment.
+In case you want a full application with queue and database, then add them to the PR deployment.
 The steps are basically the same as in the other deployments and you can use the PR id again to distinguish the PR database from the test or production database.

 If you add additional services, make sure to not forget to delete them.
-Especially database can be expensive in Azure if you never delete them.
+Especially databases can be expensive in Azure if you never delete them.

 ## Conclusion